kundan-2508/Interview-Prep/README.md

 5. Delete from any position
 6. Traversal of doubly linked list
 7. Insertion at any position in doubly linked list
+8. Deletion at any position in doubly linked list

 #### **_Stack And Queues_**